DJJo14/esp32_rmt_uart/Readme.md

 # ESP32 RMT uart

-Bam i just created ~~3~~ 4 extra uarts on the esp32....
+Bam i just created 4 extra uarts on the esp32....
-~~not jet it is just a thery that i have come up with chatgpt~~ ~~i got the first part working, it still stays a prove of concept.~~ I got the transmit and the revice part working, and the output looks prommising.
-~~I do not know if I can get it working with something like modbus. and get it as compatible as the normal uart, but i can use the fuctions get get_array and write_array, witch is normaly used.~~
+It started as a prove of concept, but it is working now.
+For this uart i used the RMT perriferal.

+the RMT perriferal is used for sending and reciving signals.
+It is already used in esphome for the IR remote and the led strip.
+I used the RMT perriferal to send and recive uart signals.
+I used the RMT perriferal because it is non blocking even in the recive part.
+This looks perfect but there is a but.

+## limitations

+This uart is meant to be used in combination with modbus, because the number of bytes that are send and recive are limited.
+The RMT perriferal uses symbols. in a symbol you can set the level of the signal and the duration of the signal.
+To make it more complicated in one symbol the can set 2 levels and 2 durations.
+The ESP32 has a limit of 512 symbols. and can be spread out over 8 channels.
+One channel is used for the tx and one for the rx.
+Sinds you send and recive data per bit, you need 5 symbols for 1 byte.
+1 start bit, 8 data bits, 1 stop bit. but keep in mind that if you add parity, you need 1 extra symbol.
+But there are more limitations the minimal symbols that you can use per channel is 64.

+But if the data is perditional, you can use less symbols.
+(Currently only for the rx part, see TODO list) For example if you recive a lot of 0's you can use 1 symbol, sinds the level does not change and only the during takes longer.

+This is why this is perfect for modbus, because you know (for the most part) what you are going to recive.
+If you request a holding register, you know that you are going to recive 2 bytes per holding register (+ adress + count + crc (2bytes)).
+And if you only send to modbus adress 0x01, you know that you are going to recive the same byte back.
+So for the adress part it uses (1 (startbit) + 1 (adress high) + 1 (adress low) + 1 (stop bit))/2 = 2 symbols.
+But if you addres is 0x55 you need all 10/2 = 5 symbols. (always keep that in mind for the unknown data)

+The newer esp32's have dma on this periferal, so there is not the same limit as the older/clasic esp32's.
+But i did not tested this yet, i even got the hardware yet.

+**If you think u can just spin up 3 (clasic) + 4 (rmt) = 7 uart, you are probably limited by some other limitation. the cpu usage or the memory usage.
+But i did not tested this yet.
+Take it to the limit and let me know**

+# Finding so far
+I tested a lot op baud rates, and my pc recived them perfectly.
-A test modbus client is working with the esp32_rmt_uart!! it is almost the same as the normal uart! there are still some small bugs and features, but i am working on it.
+A test with 2 modbus client is working with the esp32_rmt_uart!! it is almost the same as the normal uart!

+There are still some small bugs and features, but i am working on it.
-Currently i used a lot of code from the weikai uart and the remote_receiver and the esp32_rmt_led_strip with already using the rmt perriferal.
+Currently i used a lot of code from the weikai uart and the remote_receiver and the esp32_rmt_led_strip with already using the rmt perriferal. thats why the folders are copied from the esphome project.

-feel free to help
+Feel free to help!

 Todo list:
 - [x] The tx part works!, tested with the list of baudrates